stibbons1990/hex/docs/blog/posts/2024-12-28-continuous-monitoring-for-tp-link-tapo-devices.md

  - monitoring
  - python
  - tapo
+title: Continuous Monitoring for TP-Link Tapo devices
 ---

-# Continuous Monitoring for TP-Link Tapo devices

 In an old house with aging electrical wiring and a limited power contract, keeping power consumption in check is quite necessary and can be a bit of a challenge.
 Some appliances are